History of the Pakistan Super League: 2018 season

 The third season of the PSL brought about a lot of progress for the league.
 A sixth team named Multan Sultans was introduced by then PCB chairman, Najam Sethi.
 The season also marked a major step in the revival of cricket in Pakistan as the final three games of the tournament were played in the country.
 The board managed to bring the two eliminators to Lahore with the final being played in Karachi - the first major international game in the city since the attack on the Sri Lankan team in 2009.

 The opening ceremony of the tournament, like the previous two seasons was held in Dubai on 1 February 2018.
 It was hosted by Hareem Fatima, Bilal Ashraf, and Rameez Raja with performances from Abida Parveen, Shehzad Roy, Ali Zafar, and American musician Jason Durelo.
 The season's anthem Dil Se Jaan Laga De was sung by Ali Zafar - the third time in a row that the singer was given the opportunity to sing the tournament's official anthem.

 The first eliminator that was played in Lahore on 20 March 2018 was contested by Peshawar Zalmi and Quetta Gladiators.
 As was the case in the last season, many key players decided against coming to Pakistan and the hit was felt more by the Gladiators than the Zalmis as Kevin Pieterson, Shane Watson, and Ben Laughlin all refused to participate.
 Even though the match was affected by rain, no overs were cut short.
 Quetta, who won the toss had elected to field first and were given a target of 158 runs.
 In response, Quetta amassed 157 runs and lost by a single run.
 Liam Dawson was awarded the man of the match for his 62 runs.

-The second eliminator that was also played in Lahore had a lot of highlights, but the most notable of them was when a helicopter belonging to Pakistan Army was used to dry the ground and make it playable after heavy rain.
+The second eliminator that was also played in Lahore had a lot of highlights, but the most notable of them was when a helicopter belonging to the Pakistan Army was used to dry the ground and make it playable after heavy rain.
 The match was played between Karachi Kings and Peshawar Zalmi.
 The match saw Zalmi batting first and scoring 170 runs which the Kings failed to chase down and could manage a total of 157 in reply.
 This win gave Peshawar the chance to become the first team to defend the PSL title.

 The final was played between the champions of the first edition, Islamabad United led by Misbah ul Haq and the current champions Peshawar Zalmi led by Darren Sammy at the National Stadium in Karachi on 25 March 2018.
 The game was played under heavy security with a reported 8,000 men being deployed to ensure safety in the city as it hosted the final.
 The match saw Zalmi batting first and scoring 148 runs which was chased down by United in less than 17 overs with a man of the match performance from Luke Ronchi who scored 52 runs.
 Ronchi also won the man of the series award for his 435 runs throughout the tournament.